LightInn/IPCD/main.typ

 - #emph[Data Integrity:] Content-addressing via IPFS CIDs provides absolute data integrity.
 Any alteration of the data in transit would result in a different CID, causing the client-side verification to fail.
 - #emph[Data Confidentiality:] End-to-end encryption ensures that all data stored on and traversing the provider network is opaque.
 Decryption keys are managed by an enterprise-grade secrets management system (#gls("hashicorp-vault")) and are accessible only to the authenticated user, enforcing a zero-knowledge policy for the infrastructure.
-- #emph[Provider Authentication & Sybil Resistance:] Each provider node possesses a cryptographic identity tied to its IPFS Cluster private key.
-This identity is used to sign a registration payload containing its EVM address, proving ownership to the Neova backend.
-This, combined with Neova’s economic model of rewards and #emph[slashing], creates a strong disincentive for malicious behavior (e.g., Sybil attacks) by enforcing financial penalties for non-compliance.
+- #emph[Provider Authentication & Sybil Resistance:] Each provider node possesses a cryptographic identity tied to its #gls("ipfs") Cluster private key.
+This identity is used to sign a registration payload containing its #gls("evm") address, proving ownership to the #gls("neova") backend.
+This, combined with #gls("neova")’s economic model of rewards and #emph[slashing], creates a strong disincentive for malicious behavior (e.g., Sybil attacks) by enforcing financial penalties for non-compliance.
 - #emph[Secure Transport:] All P2P communication is conducted over secure channels established using protocols like Noise or TLS 1.3, as provided by the libp2p stack, protecting against eavesdropping and tampering.

 == Node Connectivity & Firewalls <node-connectivity-firewalls>